Ch 4,5, and 6

 cycle.

-Humans can affect the cycling of materials in
+affect the cycling of materials in

 an ecosystem through activities such as burning